Kit3l/Alx-low_level_programming/0x09-static_libraries/README.md

- This is a project on static libraries
+This is an update on project on static libraries